-Grace to you and Happy Easter!
+Grace to you, and Happy Easter!

 "The Way" describes a movement, an unwelcome movement.
 It appeared about six times in Acts of the Apostles (See Acts 9:2, 19:9, 23; 22:4; 24:14, 22).
-The first time it appeared in Acts 9:2 was when Paul asked the high priest for an authorization to go and hunt members of "The Way" and bring them as prisoners to Jerusalem.
+The first time it appeared in Acts 9:2 was when Saul (Paul) asked the high priest for an authorization to go and hunt members of "The Way" and bring them as prisoners to Jerusalem.

 Pray: Lord Jesus, give us the grace to be the light of the world and the salt of the earth.
 Amen.

 God love you.
 God bless you.